rnb3ds/docs-site/docs/en/httpc/api-reference/client-config/config.md

 client, err := httpc.New(cfg)
 ```

-:::warning
+:::warning Maintenance cost
-Certificate pinning requires the pinned value to be updated in sync when the server rotates its certificate (e.g. Let's Encrypt renewal).
+Certificate pinning requires the pinned values to be updated in sync when the server rotates its certificate (e.g. Let's Encrypt renewal).
 Pin multiple hashes (current + backup) and establish an update workflow to avoid connection outages caused by key rotation.
 :::

-:::warning
+:::warning SSRF protection
-`AllowPrivateIPs` defaults to `false`, blocking connections to private/reserved IPs (127.0.0.1, 10.x, 192.168.x, etc.).
-Only set it to `true` when connecting to internal services.
+`AllowPrivateIPs` defaults to `false`, blocking connections to private/reserved IPs (127.0.0.1, 10.x, 192.168.x, 169.254.x, etc. — covering localhost, loopback, link-local, and private/reserved ranges).
+Setting it to `true` **completely bypasses connection-level SSRF dial validation** (not just permitting private IP ranges); use it only when connecting to internal services (VPN, proxies, corporate intranets).
+For selective exemptions use `SSRFExemptCIDRs` instead.
+See [SSRF Protection](../../security/ssrf) for details.
 :::

 ### SSRF Exemption Example